mishedone/mo-flash-cards/README.md

 ### Current progress

-There are not many things implemented so far but I've laid down the foundations - a symfony application containing a backend api bundle using MongoDB as data storage and a frontend bundle that serves a single-page application built upon backbone.js.
+There are not many things implemented so far but I've laid down the foundations - the current project is a single-page application built with React and there is also an API layer that lives in [another repository](https://github.com/mishedone/mo-flash-cards-api) and feeds it with data.

-I am looking forward to upgrading symfony to the latest available version (3.2 at the moment of writing), reorganizing the bundles in a better way by splitting the api into many self-contained small bundles and rewritting the frontend with angular (I've already gathered experience with backbone.js in my mo-lottery project so it is time to learn something else).
+I am looking forward to polishing the application frontend with Bootstrap 4 and adding some basic features like user management (register, login, reset password, etc.) and deck management so the project becomes really useful and ready for deployment.

-### Possible features
+### Feature ideas

 I am writing down a lot of ideas in my private Trello board related to this project.
 Some of them are: